-- 620.10.3 Exceptionally, practices may verify the identity of the client and, to the extent necessary, any beneficial owner, after establishing the business relationship, provided that: - (a) any risk of ML/TF arising from the delayed verification of the client's or beneficial owner's identity can be effectively managed; and - (b) it is necessary not to interrupt the normal course of business with the client; - 620.10.4 This discretion must not be used to defer CDD procedures unnecessarily, in particular, where: - (a) there may be some indications of ML/TF; - (b) practices become aware of anything that gives rise to doubt the identity or intentions of the client or beneficial owner; or - (c) the relationship is assessed to pose a higher risk. - Verification of identity must be concluded within a reasonable timeframe thereafter.
-Where this cannot be done, practices must as soon as reasonably practicable suspend or terminate the service or relationship, unless there is a reasonable explanation for the delay12.
+- 620.10.4 This discretion must not be used to defer CDD procedures unnecessarily, in particular, where: (a) there may be some indications of ML/TF; - (b) practices become aware of anything that gives rise to doubt the identity or intentions of the client or beneficial owner; or - (c) the relationship is assessed to pose a higher risk. - 620.10.5 Verification of identity must be concluded within a reasonable timeframe thereafter.
+Where this cannot be done, practices must as soon as reasonably practicable suspend or terminate the service or relationship, unless there is a reasonable explanation for the delay13. - 620.10.6 Practices should assess whether a failure to complete the desired verification of itself provides grounds for knowledge or suspicion of ML/TF and for making an STR to the JFIU.